Don’t go hungry

 Grocery stores are pretty smart.
 They don’t grow food.
 They buy it from people called farmers.
 Then they resell it to us.
 People flock to their stores and buy up all of this food.
 The truth is if there is profit to be made, then the average Joe or Joanne could cut out these farmers and grocery stores and save some money.
 Of course, I’m trying to be funny.
 Maybe a weak attempt, but under that thin veil of humor lies a simple truth.
 You can grow food in your own yard and maybe save a dollar or two.

 The world has several crops we consider staples.
 Rice, corn, and potatoes are three common ones that come to mind.
 Of those three potatoes are probably easier to grow and provide longevity.
-In other words, they can be stored in cool dry places without refrigeration and provide sustenance for a long period of time.
+In other words, they can be stored in cool dry places without refrigeration and provide sustenance for a long time.
 Potatoes are usually planted from November through January in Central Florida and harvested from February to April.
 Sweet potatoes, a superfood, are vining tropical potatoes that we plant in June and harvest in October.
 Sweet potatoes are one of the few vegetable crops we grow in the summer in Florida and the foliage of the sweet potato is also edible. .
 Either could be planted in and around your existing plants.
 They could also be grown in large pots and take up very little room.

 Learn from UF/IFAS Master Gardeners